obsidiandynamics/flywheel/remote-js/README.md

 * Only the text protocol is currently supported.

 # Usage
 The example below instantiates a remote node and opens a nexus to `ws://localhost:8080/broker`, with the reconnection option set.
-It then subscribes to the `time` and `communal` topics, and after binding will publishes a single `Hello world!` text message over the `communal` topic.
+It then subscribes to the `time` and `communal` topics, and after binding will publish a single `Hello world!` text message over the `communal` topic.
 After ten seconds of messaging activity, the remote node will permanently close the nexus.

 Note: this assumes that `flywheel-remote.js` has been imported into your project.